 The majority of our clients choose the 'Letting and Management' option, as this provides a complete service from start to finish, offering you peace of mind and the satisfaction of knowing that your property is in capable hands.

-So why indulge in DIY when there are experts who can do it for you.
+Our comprehensive Tenancy Agreement will ensure that your interests are protected in line with current legislation.
+So why indulge in DIY when there are experts who can do it for you?
 We will save you time and could even save you money.

 Typically a standing order is set up from the tenant's bank account and the rent will be paid in advance.

-As part of our service we endeavour to ensure that the rent is paid on time.
+As part of our service, we endeavour to ensure that the rent is paid on time.
 Having carefully selected the tenant in the first place, there's unlikely to be a problem.

-Tenant's deposits are now protected and must be registered with a government approved scheme.
+Tenant's deposits are now protected and must be registered with a government-approved scheme.

 You must advise your insurance company in accordance with their requirements regarding empty property.
 Please check your insurance policy for the relevant details.

-These will usually include:
+Landlord costs will usually include: